Dollar coin (United States): Gold dollar coins (1849–1889)

-The gold dollar was produced from 1849 to 1889.
+The gold dollar weighing 1.672 g produced from 1849 to 1889 in 90% gold 10% copper.
 1849 to 1853 gold dollar coins were 13 mm across and are called Type I. Type II gold dollars were thinner but larger at 15 mm diameter and were produced from 1854 to 1855.
 The most common gold dollar is the Type III, struck from 1856 until 1889.
-Production of US $1 gold dollars was high until the Civil War and by 1863, only the larger value gold coins were produced in large quantities.
+Production of US$1 gold dollars was high until the Civil War and by 1863, only the larger value gold coins were produced in large quantities.
 Most gold coins produced from 1863 and onward were produced for imports to pay for enormous amounts of war material and interest on some U.S. Government bonds.
 Many of these coins from the Civil War and after (silver coins included) are in excellent condition since they saw very limited circulation with greenbacks and postage currency taking their place.

 Composed of 90% pure gold, it was the smallest denomination of gold currency ever produced by the United States federal government.
 When the U.S. system of coinage was originally designed there had been no plans for a gold dollar coin, but in the late 1840s, two gold rushes later, Congress was looking to expand the use of gold in the country's currency.
 The gold dollar was authorized by the Act of March 3, 1849, and the Liberty Head type began circulating soon afterward.
 Because of the high value of gold, the gold dollar is the smallest coin in the history of U.S. coinage.

+While true gold dollars are no longer minted, the Sacagawea, Presidential, and American Innovation dollars are sometimes referred to as golden dollars because of their color.